 - Verify that you created an SSL certificate for each endpoint of the target servers for your server group.
 All directories in the pathname to the SSL certificates must be readable by any user.
 Using the same keystore path on all members of a server group simplifies the installation process, for example /tmp/certificates.ks.
-See Create SSL Certificates for VMware Cloud Director on Linux.
+See Before You Create SSL Certificates for VMware Cloud Director on Linux.